-Now he has been identified with his collection (metonymy in the title - the author for his book).
+Now he has been identified with his collection (metonymy in the title - the name of the author replaces the title of his book).
 The word following the last quote stirs further doubts.
-It seems Weldon Kees lived in the times of Robinson - and of Simon Armitage... who was born eight years after Kees's death:
+It seems Weldon Kees lived in the times of Robinson - and of Simon Armitage, startingly, who was born eight years after Kees's death:

-Simultaneously, Robinson...

-was back in town

-and giving me the runaround.
+Simultaneously, Robinson ... was back in town and giving me the runaround.

-The functioning embodiment of the fictitious character of Kees's, Robinson could be a living proof of the literary piece's independence after its author's death (it is interesting to notice that Robinson's signature, X, is an anagram of "Kees").
-Instead of Kees distributing his work, it is being distributed by its own protagonist ("Underneath, a parcel, wrapped in a bin-bag, / about a size and weight of a book, a hardback" Robinson's existence is just as fugitive as Kees's ("not even a whiff" etc.); he dissolves into the air, "being out of print and a hot potato."
+As a functioning embodiment of the fictitious character of Kees's, Robinson could be a living proof of the literary piece's independence after its author's death (it is interesting to notice that Robinson's signature, X, is an anagram of "Kees").
+Instead of Kees distributing his work, it is being distributed by its own protagonist ("Underneath, a parcel, wrapped in a bin-bag, / about a size and weight of a book, a hardback.").
+Robinson's existence is just as fugitive as Kees's ("not even a whiff" etc.); he dissolves into the air, "being out of print and a hot potato."